patrickocoffeyo/BootstrapBlocks/README.md

 For more information on installing themes in Drupal, please visit the official [Theme Installation](http://drupal.org/node/456) documentation on drupal.org.

 ## Extension
-This project is meant to be a base theme, meaning it's built for you to take, and build-upon, or use as a parent theme.
+This project is meant to be a base theme.
+You can take it and build a custom theme on it, or use it as a parent theme to your own theme.

 ## Contrubution
 … is welcome and wanted. :) fork and contribute!